ChinmayK0607/Micromouse/README.md

 ![image](https://github.com/ChinmayK0607/Micromouse/assets/114411195/b1fa66ec-f1b0-48fe-924e-58f44655b7bf)

-The circuit overall is controlled by the Ardiuno nano.
-The code for movement and speed control as well for maintaining a particular distance form the wall is uploaded in the Ardiuno nano.
+The circuit overall is controlled by the Arduino nano.

+The code for movement and speed control as well for maintaining a particular distance from the wall is uploaded in the Arduino nano.
-It analyses the data sent by the motor encoders and calulates the distance covered accordingly.
+It analyzes the data sent by the motor encoders and calculates the distance covered accordingly.

-It also reads the
-data from all the three ultrasonic sensors and gives output to the motor so that the bot maintains a particular distance from the wall.
+It also reads the data from all the three ultrasonic sensors and gives output to the motor so that the bot maintains a particular distance from the wall.

-The motor driver recieves the input from the Ardiuno nano and accordingly supplies the signal to the motor so that the motor can perform the required movement.
+The motor driver receives the input from the Arduino nano and accordingly supplies the signal to the motor so that the motor can perform the required movement.

-The circuit drives it power from a 7.4V LiPo batttery.
+The circuit drives its power from a 7.4V LiPo batttery.

 The connections of the circuit are as shown in the circuit digram above.

-Link to a detailed breakdown of hardware: https://hackmd.io/yFryJIJRRAq1Xr2IdxVAPA

 ## Software Explanation